Contact Us 1-800-596-4880

 Configure Connection Caching

 To connect with a broker and execute required operations, JMS Connector creates multiple sessions of consumers and producers that can be cached and reused to increase application performance.
 JMS Connector enables you to configure the Caching strategy field to use when creating new connections.
-By default, both both consumers and producers are cached and as many concurrent instances are cached in memory.
+By default, both consumers and producers are cached and as many concurrent instances are cached in memory.

 Do not disable the sessions cache by using the No caching configuration, which is used only with a custom connection factory that already manages its own cache.